loudingspace/multinational-retail-data-centralisation/README.md

         df.continent = df.continent.str.replace('ee', '')
         df.continent = df.continent.astype('string')

-# Task 8

-The data events table was obtained by downloading a json file from a public S3 bucket with DataExtraction.extract_date_events().
-We then clean this by creating a new column just called date that amalgamates the other columns in the table.
-We then return this for uploading to the local database as 'dim_date_times'.

 # Milestone 3

 This is where a star-based schema of the database was created.
 This involved the casting of types, and the creation of limited VARCHARs.